realvishalrana/realvishalrana/README.md

-#### 🎯 GOALS IN 2022:
+#### 🎯 GOALS IN 2023:

 - Master React skills
-- Build real life applications clone in React i.e. Netflix Clone, WhatsApp Clone
+- Collab with likeminded developers
+- Build web-apps that can impact world for better

 <h3 align="left">Connect with me:</h3>
 <p align="left">